Li Zicheng: Becoming a rebel

-In the early 1638, Ming general Hong Chengchou was able to surprise Li Zicheng in the Shaanxi-Sichuan border and dealt him a heavy defeat.
+In early 1638, Ming general Hong Chengchou was able to surprise Li Zicheng on the Shaanxi-Sichuan border and dealt him a heavy defeat.
 Betting on the poor quality of his Sichuanese contingent, Chengchou put them in the center of his line.
 As expected, they withdrew under the rebel attack, and pulled Li's troops down the center, at which point Chengchou's crack Shaanxi troops in reserve attacked the now-exposed rebels and caused the collapse of Li's army.
 In the summer of 1638, Hong renewed the pressure on Li, and hotly pursued him.
 Guessing that he was trying to flee through Tong Pass, Hong contacted Sun Chuanting, who established a three-pronged ambush.
 Li's army was trapped and destroyed, and he escaped with just 17 followers, remaining mostly inactive and hiding in the mountains of Shaanxi for the rest of 1638.

 In 1639, an epidemic that would later become known as the Chongzhen Great Plague hit the Yangzi region and spread across the north.
 Famine and drought compounded the social discontent caused by the epidemic.
 Environmental disaster, disease, and the failure of the Chongzhen government to protect its people led to major peasant uprisings across Northern China beginning in 1628, with Shaanxi province as an epicenter of rebellion.
 In 1639, Li suffered massive setbacks in eastern Shaanxi, followed by the death of his wife and concubines.
 He fled into the hills between Shang and Luo counties with a handful of his closest supporters.
 Other rebels such as Zhang Xianzhong and Luo Rucai already surrendered to the Ming government and encouraged Li Zicheng to join them, but he refused.
 Li Zicheng managed to survive and escaped the authorities as he was reportedly training martial arts and studying the history of Liu Bang while doing so.
 In the summer of 1639, Li Zicheng took advantage of Zhang Xianzhong's second rebellion as his distraction to escape from the difficult situation.
 However, as they faced another trouble, his closest subordinate and divination advisor Liu Zongmin suggest surrender.
 According to legend, Liu instead changed his mind after he witnessed a positive prognosis of Li's fortune.
 To prove his fortitude, Liu killed his own wife and concubines, and descended from Shaanxi with their remaining followers to the central plain of Henan.

-Im 1640s, within three years, Li succeeded in rallying more than 30,000 men to his cause.
+Within three years, Li succeeded in rallying more than 30,000 men to his cause.
 They attacked and killed prominent government officials such as Sun Chuanting in Henan, Shanxi, and Shaanxi.
 As Li won more battles and gained more support, his army grew larger.
-Historians attribute this growth in numbers to Li's reputation as a Robin Hood-style figure who showed compassion to the poor and only attacked Ming officials.
+Historians attribute this growth in numbers to Li's reputation as a Robin Hood-style figure who showed compassion to the poor and attacked only Ming officials.